 Steel construction refers to the erection and upkeep of load-bearing structures made of steel, including their nodes, connections, and joints to other construction materials.
-The range extends from simple post-and-beam system through trusses and frames to hollow sections and box girders.
+The range extends from simple post-and-beam systems through trusses and frames to hollow sections and box girders.
 Hallmarks are high strength at low self-weight, precise prefabrication, rapid assembly, good dismantlability, and a pronounced suitability for circular use through single-grade separation.
-In practice, pure steel structures are just as common as composite system (composite beam, steel-composite slabs), which require special separation techniques during deconstruction.
+In practice, pure steel structures are just as common as composite systems (composite beams, steel-composite slabs), which require special separation techniques during deconstruction.
+Contemporary approaches add modularization, standardized interfaces, and documentation routines that facilitate inspection, repair, and end-of-life recovery of components.

 Design fundamentals, connections, and fabrication

 The load-bearing behavior in steel construction is based on harmonized cross-section, material strength parameters (strength, stiffness, notch toughness), and detail-appropriate nodes.
 Common connections are bolted, riveted (in existing structures), or welded; their selection influences the assembly sequence, fatigue resistance, and later dismantling.
 Hollow sections, rolled sections, and plate sheets are cut and drilled to precise dimensions in the workshop.
-Tolerances, edge quality, and surface preparation determine the quality of the weld seam and bolt pretension—as well as later separability.
+Tolerances, edge quality, and surface preparation determine the quality of the weld seam and bolt pretension – as well as later separability.
 Already during planning it is worthwhile to consider access for tools such as steel shear and cutting tool, so that during retrofit or special demolition it is possible to cut cold, with few sparks, and in a controlled way.
+Attention should also be paid to residual stresses, heat-affected zones in welded joints, and the protection of coatings and adjacent installations during adaptation cuts.

 Material properties and corrosion protection